|TAA||Trade adjustment assistance|

 1. A firm that facilitates transactions between buyers and sellers, often in different countries.
 Trading companies may specialize in exports and/or imports, and they typically do not take ownership of goods, but rather take a commission from sellers.

-2. "Trading Company" is also part of the names of many firms, which may not satisfy definition 1.
+2. "Trading Company" is also part of the names of many firms that may not satisfy definition 1.

 |Trading partner||A trading partner of one country is any other country with which it trades.
 Sometimes restricted, not very rigorously, to countries with which it trades a lot, or countries in the same preferential trading arrangement.|